 Epilepsy – There is a lot of interest in the anti-seizure effects of cannabis in human medicine.
 A quick web search reveals many people that are treating themselves with cannabis and successfully controlling seizures.
 It is very important that you never discontinue medications for dogs with epilepsy.

 There have been reports of cannabis helping heart disease, reducing allergies and reducing symptoms of IBD.
 Right now the possibilities are endless.

 There is one brand I use for dogs,HempRx by Rx Vitamins for Pets.
 What’s wonderful about this product is that they offer an oil or chew.
 You can add the oil to your dog’s food once or twice daily.
 It’s formulated by a veterinarian and has a pleasant smell.
 If your dog doesn’t mind chews, that’s another great option.

 It’s important that you know the quality and strength of the cannabis product if you decide to use another product.
 Some of the commercial products I see are just not potent enough to see great results.
 I always use the maximum dose with my patients and generally see results within four weeks.
-Be patient.

 Want to learn more?
 Check out this book written by Dr. Robert Silver, DVM.
 It is really user-friendly and is extremely comprehensive.

 I would love to hear from you!
 Are you using cannabis for your dog?
 What results have you seen?
 Is it legal where you live?